janforys/cad-models/README.md

 # cad-models

---- Here you can find CAD files ---
+--- Here you can find CAD files made with OpenSCAD ---